rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 The issues are ordered/grouped by the sections in the current document.
 I.e., to make it easier to review/update sections of the document.

-## Issues related to general IETF process:
+## Issues related to general IETF process

 1. If this work progresses we will need simple bis versions of the transports document so that they augment into the new data model paths.
 Drafts that would need to be updated as documented in  {{DraftRelationships}}.